 A new year is upon us!
-Do you celebrate New Year’s Day with any special traditions?
-Some people like to watch football games and others take time to make resolutionsfor the coming year.
+Do you greet New Year’s Day with any special traditions?
+Some people like to watch football games.
+Others take time to make resolutions for the coming year.

-Another popular tradition is to prepare some lucky foods to start the new year off on the right foot.
-What foods are lucky and why do people think they’re lucky?
-Come along as we take a look at some of the most popular lucky New Year’s foods and how they got their reputation.
+Another popular tradition is to make and eat lucky foods to start the new year off on the right foot.
+What foods are lucky?
+And how did they get that reputation?
+Come with us as we take a look!

-Although traditions vary around the world, New Year’s Day lucky foods can be broken down into six major categories: greens, grapes, pork, fish, legumes and cake.
+New Year’s Day traditions vary around the world.
+Still, many “lucky” foods can be broken down into six groups.
+These are greens, grapes, pork, fish, legumes, and cake.
 Let’s take a closer look at each:

-People all around the world, particularly in Spain, Portugal and former Spanish and Portuguese colonies like Venezuela, Cuba, Mexico, Ecuador and Peru, eat 12 grapes at midnight.
+Grapes: People all around the world eat 12 grapes at midnight on New Year’s Eve.
+This is especially common in Spain, Portugal, Venezuela, Cuba, Mexico, Ecuador, and Peru.
 Each of the grapes represents one of the months of the coming year.
 Some believe that the grapes can predict trends in the coming year.
 For example, if the fifth grape eaten is sour, the fifth month (May) might be difficult.

-Pork is the main dish of choice on New Year’s Day in many countries around the world, including Cuba, Spain, Portugal, Hungary, Austria, Sweden, Germany, Italy and the United States.
+Pork: Pork is the main dish of choice on New Year’s Day in many countries around the world.
 Some believe pigs are lucky because their high fat content represents prosperity and wealth.
-Others think pigs symbolize progress, because pigs are known to push forward with their snouts while rooting in the ground.
+Others think pigs symbolize progress.
+That’s because pigs are known to push forward with their snouts while rooting in the ground.

-Fish are also popular on New Year’s Day.
-Although some countries have specific traditions surrounding particular kinds of fish, experts believe that fish became a popular holiday or feast food thousands of years ago for a couple of reasons.
-First, religious traditions often substituted fish for red meat during feasts.
-Second, fish could be preserved and transported more easily than other meats long ago before modern refrigeration and transportation.
+Fish: Fish are also popular on New Year’s Day.
+Experts think fish became a popular holiday or feast food thousands of years ago for a couple of reasons.
+First, religious traditions often called for fish instead of red meat during feasts.
+Second, before refrigeration, fish could be kept and transported more easily than other meats.

-Legumes, such as peas, beans and lentils, are eaten by many different countries around the world.
-In the U.S., for example, it’s common in the South to eat black-eyed peas as part of a dish called “hoppin’ john.”
-Black-eyed peas are considered lucky, because they are believed to have saved the residents of Vicksburg, Mississippi, when the town ran out of food while under attack during the Civil War.
-Others believe legumes resemble small coins that swell when cooked, so some people eat them with the hope of receiving great riches in the new year.
+Legumes: Legumes—such as peas, beans, and lentils—are eaten in many different countries around the world.
+In the U.S., for example, it’s common in the South to eat black-eyed peas.
+Experts believe this tradition started in Africa and later spread throughout the American South.
+Some people also believe legumes look like small coins that swell when cooked.
+Some people eat them with the hope of great riches in the new year.

-From donuts to more traditional cakes, round or ring-shaped sweets are very popular on New Year’s Day.
-Many people believe round foods symbolize a full circle and bring good luck that the coming year will go well and come “full circle” around to this same point in time the following year.
+Cake: From donuts to more traditional cakes, round or ring-shaped sweets are very popular on New Year’s Day.
+Many people believe round foods symbolize a circle.
+They may bring good luck that the coming year will go well and come “full circle” around to this same point in time the following year.